 Crawler (Spider)– Component of a search engine that gathers listings by automatically “crawling” the Web.
 A search engine’s crawler follows links to Web Pages.
 It makes copies of those pages and stores them in a search engine’s index.

 Customer Relationship Management (CRM) – Software solutions that help enterprise businesses manage customer relationships in an organized way.
 An example of a CRM would be a database containing detailed customer information that management and salespeople can reference in order to match customer needs with products, inform customers of service requirements, etc.

-Digital Marketing Funnel – How companies attract and retain clients through search marketing.
+Digital Marketing Funnel – A marketing funnel that is strictly online.
+How companies attract and retain clients through search marketing.

 Domain Name – A website’s main address.